JohnTheCreek/OpenLLMs-Kursprojekt/README.md

 ### Experiment and data
 Hence, we are opting for a sentiment analysis experiment wit another LLM:
 - We decided on a new LLM: tinyllama
-- Also, we wanted to create a small dataset, consisting of sentences displaying a particular emotion.
-The sentences were gathered from song lyrics by many different artists, all in English.
-For every sentence, a category (emotion) was advised:
+- Also, we wanted to create a small dataset, consisting of sentences or passages displaying a particular emotion.
+For every sentence, a category (emotion) is advised.
-- writing script for sentiment analysis
+- We are writing a script for sentiment analysis.

+### About the dataset
+The sentences/passages were gathered from song lyrics by many different artists, all in English.
+The sentences, 71 in total, were then categorized regarding the emotion that it is about.
+The distribution looks like this:
+1 sadness      24
+2 love         15
+3 fear          8
+4 pain          8
+5 happiness     7
+6 anger         5
+7 despair       4

+Some of them are very clear, and therefore, presumably easy to assign:
+- "Somebody's gonna fall in love tonight" - love
+- "To you I'm smiling, but really, I'm hurting" - pain While others are more metaphorical or not as easy to recognize.